cjrocheleau/MEAN_EIT_Algorithm/README.md

 # MEan Atlas Noser-based (MEAN) Algorithm
 ### C. Rocheleau, J.L.
 Mueller
 ### Colorado State University
+MEan Atlas Noser-based (MEAN) algorithm for Electical Impedance Tomography reconstructions using a one-step Gauss-Newton solver using the mean admittivity distribution of an anatomical atlas of infants as an initial condition.
+Additional use of the anatomical atlas may optionally be used in a Schur Complement-based post-processing method.
 ## MEAN_Reconstruction.m
   MEAN reconstruction algorithm implementation
   ### INPUTS